makrai/notes/bedi-2105-multimod-sarcasm-humor-classif-codemixed.md

   * ∼15,000 utterance exchanges (primarily in Hindi) among the speakers
   * We manually analyze all the utterances and mark the presence/absence of sarcasm and humor for each of them (cf Section V for detailed description)
 * MSH-COMICS, a multi-modal hierarchical attention framework for the utterance classification in conversational dialogs
   1. encode the textual utterance representation using a hierarchy of localized attention over the tokens in a sentence
   2. learn the modality-specific dialog sequence using LSTM [23] layers
   * to leverage the contextual information, we employ three attention mechs that learn the importance of preceding utterances with respect to each of the textual, acoustic, and textual+acoustic modalities
-  * a simple gating mechanism that aims to filter the noise in accordance with the interactions among the modalities
+  * a simple gating mechanism aims to filter the noise in accordance with the interactions among the modalities
   * Finally, we utilize the filtered representations for the sarcasm and humor classification
 * significant performance for both the sarcasm and humor classification tasks
-  * We also evaluate MaSaC on the existing multi-modal contextual sentence classification systems.
-The comparative study reveals that MSH-COMICS yields superior performance compared to the baselines for both the tasks
+  * We also evaluate MaSaC on the existing multi-modal contextual sentence classification systems
+  * MSH-COMICS yields superior performance compared to the baselines for both the tasks
-* contributions of the current work are as follows:
+* contributions
-  * MaSaC, a qualitative multi-modal dataset for the sarcasm detection and humor classification
+  * MaSaC, a qualitative multi-modal dataset for sarcasm detection and humor classification
   * novel architecture for the multi-modal contextual sentence classification
   * strong baselines for the two tasks on the proposed dataset
   * detailed analysis of the experimental results and the reported errors